 In addition to the general requirements for departmental funding (listed above) some scholarships have special requirements for eligibility, application, and maintenance.
-The amount of the monetary award varies with the scholarship and available funding.
+The amount of the monetary award varies with the scholarship and available funding (see application for list of named scholarships that will be available for funding distribution).
 Need based awards require you file the FAFSA form or Financial Aid Calculation for International Students.
 That form can be found at the Office of Scholarship and Financial Aid website.

 Brooke E. Sheldon Scholarship

 This scholarship supports students pursuing a concentration or focus in public librarianship.
 General eligibility requirements apply (see requirements listed above).